manyfold3d/website/_posts/2024-07-12-wsg-assessment.md

 Improve (iterate) an existing creation rather than constantly redeveloping and redesigning products from scratch (duplication of coding effort) if possible to reduce visitor learning burden and developer impact.

 {:.good}
-We do take an iterative approach to development, and reuse code and third larty libraries wherever possible.
+We do take an iterative approach to development, and reuse code and third party libraries wherever possible.

 #### Organize Code Arrangement

 Within CSS and JavaScript, use methodologies (like BEM) and systems like DRY and WET to optimize the arrangement and output of your source code.

-{:.todo}
-Write assessment detail here.
-Change paragraph class to "bad", "ok", "good", or "na" to set the evaluation overall result, and set the relevant icon colour after the guideline summary.
+{:.good}
+We use good software engineering approaches to code design, and continually consider the tradeoffs between maintainability, complexity and repetition.

 </details>